Squirreljetpack/fzs/README.md

     NA, // NoAdd: The default flag for an executable in a linkedbin folder.
     NR, // NR: When selected, fzs will not run the command, only add it to your command line buffer.
-    NN, // The function is not namespaced, you can call it directly by it's name CMD, // Only inside .zshrc: Treats the following function declaration literally, rather than attempting to parse it with fn_template.
+    NN, // The function is not namespaced, you can call it directly by it's name CMD, // Only inside sources: Treats the following function declaration literally, rather than attempting to parse it with fn_template.
 (A name is chosen from it using name_from_cmd_regex).
-    AL, // Only inside .zshrc: Use it above a line of the form: alias name='echo hi'.
+    AL, // Only inside sources: Use it above a line of the form: alias name='echo hi'.
 It will add it to your plugin with a name built from name_from_alias_template.
 }
 ```